edtsech/edtsech.github.com/source/_posts/2013-01-20-vim-to-emacs.md

 - Ack for files

 Support for langauges it's not really a problem in editors like Emacs, I think, that is why I'm not counting it here.
 I started with my own empty [.emacs.d](https://github.com/edtsech/.emacs.d) First thing I added was [evil-mode](http://emacswiki.org/emacs/Evil), because my fingers can't live w/o vi-motions.
 Evil-mode works really perfect without any problems and helped me to reduce amount of Ctrl clicks.
 Next step is relative numbers and I was surprised to find mode for that [linum-relative](https://github.com/coldnew/linum-relative) which is good and customizable.
 For auto completion I've started with [auto-complete](http://emacswiki.org/emacs/AutoComplete) which works great, but popup window doesn't look beautiful.
 Also "smart-tab" mode is available.

 ![emacs popup](http://dl.dropbox.com/u/2428018/Screenshots/07.png)

-*Buffer List* is kind of built-in buffer explorer in Emacs you can open it with `C-x b`
+*Buffer List* is kind of built-in buffer explorer in Emacs you can open it with `C-x C-b`

 ![buffer list](http://dl.dropbox.com/u/2428018/Screenshots/09.png)

 And for Ack I've just installed ack plugin.